The author is a guitarist and bassist with over 35 years of experience as a musician.

 That doesn’t mean I was looking for a piece of junk, though.
 I knew I wanted something that sounded decent, stayed in tune and if it looked good that was an added bonus.

-The Omen 6 fit the bill in a few different ways, and I can say it’s probably the best $300 guitar I've ever handled.
-Of course the price has bumped up a bit in the 15 years since, but the Omen is still a great guitar for the money.
+The Omen 6 fit the bill in a few different ways, and at the time I called it the best $300 guitar I've ever handled.
+Of course, the price has bumped up a bit in the 15 years since, but the Omen is still a great guitar for the money.
 While it is certainly not on the same level as high-end Schecters, I feel confident saying that it blows other similar guitars in its price range out of the water.

 But of course, it’s not perfect.
 In this article, I’ll talk about my likes and dislikes when it comes to the Omen 6, and a few things I may change down the road.